Investing in Agriculture

 Investing in Education

-Life insurers have invested $1.6 billion in bonds for education.
-The Clayton, Ladue and Hazelwood school districts are just a few of the educational entities to receive funding from life insurers.
+Life insurers have invested nearly $1.7 billion in bonds for education in recent years.
+The De Soto, Hillsboro R-III, Rolla, Lexington, Independence and Clayton school districts are just some of the educational entities to receive funding from life insurers.
 The bonds life insurers purchase help Missouri schools invest in safer buildings, enhance technology for students and staff, and ensure students have the tools they need to learn at their best.

 Investing in Infrastructure

 With life insurer investments in Missouri highways, airports and mass transit, along with investments in electricity and sewer districts, life insurers have played a critical role in helping maintain and boost infrastructure in the state.
-In all, life insurers have purchased bonds totaling $850 million from entities improving infrastructure in Missouri.
+In all, life insurers have purchased bonds nearly $700 million from entities improving infrastructure in Missouri in recent years.